ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

 **Warning: No config change you set in the Keycloak instance will persist (restarting the pod flushes all setup!)
 Use this for a quick test only.
 Below steps are just the absolute minimum to get it run.**

 The steps below will start keycloak as a K8s deployment and expose it as a service for your Minikube (NodePort).
 If deployed on a production cluster, you may need the service type "LoadBalancer".
 In this case, edit the `keycloak-depl+svc.yaml` file first.
+It assumes Qlik Sense to be installed on IP 192.168.56.234 (the vagrant box we provisioned in this .git), if yours is different, pls edit the configuration first (redirect_url in the Keycloak Console and the .yaml file for helm upgrade ...)

 If you downloaded the yaml file from this git, go:
 ```